What about other hybrid foams?

 What is a hybrid foam mattress?

 Any material that doesn’t respond to heat, ie viscoelastic, can’t legitimately be called memory foam in our opinion, at best it’s in the memory foam family, but more accurately we call these hybrid foams.
 Hybrid foam mattresses offer some excellent benefits over memory foam mattresses.

 The two we use, Laygel and Coolblue, have been tried and tested and truly do what they say on the tin.
 Remember there are hundreds of memory foams and hybrid Foams out there with varying qualities, so each supplier is trying to come up with a new way to say or sell the same idea.
 It’s important you avoid the jargon and spin and get down to the basics.
 Let’s investigate some of the foams on the scene.

 Geltex Mattress Foam

 Sealy has released their Geltex foam which we were shown by Sealy scientists themselves at the National Bed show 2013.
 It’s a hybrid foam mixing a gel compound into a foam.
-They showed us some cell structures and gave us a demonstration that it has more responsiveness than a traditional memory foam.
-What puzzled me was there was no specifics on the density or hardness of the foam.
+They showed us some cell structures and gave us a demonstration that it has more responsiveness than traditional memory foam.
+What puzzled me was there were no specifics on the density or hardness of the foam.
 The representative stated that Geltex has the ‘triangle of sleep’, which covers ventilation, pressure relief and support.
 What exactly does this mean we asked?
 We didn’t really get any firm convincing answers!

 Any quality hybrid foam should offer these three properties.
 Without knowing the density and specifics, it’s hard to quantify these 3 pillars of Geltex.
 There were also no data sheets provided on Geltex.
 Which as we know makes it very difficult to compare to our hybrid foams, we will have to watch this space as the new Sealy Hybrid range has only recently been released and there is little customer feedback on them.